Uyanide/AuTUMoodle/README.md

    > For detailed information about the configuration file, please refer to the [Config](#config) section.

-4. Run the Docker container:
+3. Run the Docker container:

+> [!WARNING]
+>
+> The command below assumes that the `docker` commands are run as the same user who owns the mapped directories on the host machine.
+If this is not the case, please adjust the `PUID` and `PGID` environment variables accordingly to match the owner of the mapped directories.
+>
+> Case you don't know how to run `docker` as a non-root user, please refer to [this guide](https://docs.docker.com/engine/install/linux-postinstall/).

 - Using `docker run`:

-  1. Build the Docker image:
+  1. Run the container, mapping the configuration file and necessary directories, and passing in the credentials via environment variables:

      ```sh
-     docker build \
-       --build-arg PUID=$(id -u) \
-       --build-arg PGID=$(id -g) \
-       -t autumoodle:latest \
-       /path/to/AuTUMoodle/repository
-     ```

-     > explained:
-     >
-     > - `PUID` and `PGID` build arguments are used to set the user and group id inside the container to match those of the host user, so that files created by the container will have the correct ownership on the host machine.
-     > - `-t autumoodle:latest` tags the built image with the name `autumoodle` and tag `latest`.
-     > - `/path/to/AuTUMoodle/repository` should be replaced with the actual path to the cloned/extracted AuTUMoodle repository on your machine.

-  2. Run the container, mapping the configuration file and necessary directories, and passing in the credentials via environment variables:

-     ```sh
      docker run \
-       --name autumoodle \
        -v /path/to/local/config.json:/app/config.json:ro \
        -v /path/to/local/destination:/data \
        -v /path/to/local/cache:/cache \
        -e TUM_USERNAME="your_username" \
        -e TUM_PASSWORD="your_password" \
-       autumoodle:latest
+       -e PUID=$(id -u) \
+       -e PGID=$(id -g) \
+       ghcr.io/uyanide/autumoodle:latest
      ```

-     > explained:
+     explained:

-     >
-     > - `--name autumoodle` names the container `autumoodle` for easier reference in subsequent runs.
+     - `--name autumoodle` names the container `autumoodle` for easier reference in subsequent runs.
-     > - `-v /path/to/local/config.json:/app/config.json:ro` maps the local configuration file to the container's expected location, in read-only mode.
+     - `-v /path/to/local/config.json:/app/config.json:ro` maps the local configuration file to the container's expected location, in read-only mode.
-     > - `-v /path/to/local/destination:/data` maps the local directory where downloaded files will be saved to the container's `/data` directory. e.g. `/home/ACoolGuy/Documents/Uni`.
+     - `-v /path/to/local/destination:/data` maps the local directory where downloaded files will be saved to the container's `/data` directory. e.g. `/home/ACoolGuy/Documents/Uni`.
-     > - `-v /path/to/local/cache:/cache` maps the local directory for cached files to the container's `/cache` directory. e.g. `/home/ACoolGuy/.cache/autumoodle`.
+     - `-v /path/to/local/cache:/cache` maps the local directory for cached files to the container's `/cache` directory. e.g. `/home/ACoolGuy/.cache/autumoodle`.

+       > Mapping of `/cache` is optional.
+Case not provided, the cache will be created dynamically each time the container runs, and some of the features such as session saving (if enabled) may not work properly.

-     > - `-e TUM_USERNAME="your_username"` and `-e TUM_PASSWORD="your_password"` set the TUM Moodle login credentials as environment variables inside the container.
+     - `-e TUM_USERNAME="your_username"` and `-e TUM_PASSWORD="your_password"` set the TUM Moodle login credentials as environment variables inside the container.
+     - `-e PUID=$(id -u)` and `-e PGID=$(id -g)` pass the user ID and group ID of the current user on the host machine to the container, ensuring that files created by the container have the correct ownership.
-     > - `autumoodle:latest` specifies the image to run.
+     - `ghcr.io/uyanide/autumoodle:latest` specifies the image to run.
+Available on [GitHub Container Registry](https://github.com/Uyanide/AuTUMoodle/pkgs/container/autumoodle).

      Additionally, a `--rm` flag can be added to automatically remove the container after running, but in this case `docker start` in step 3 can no longer be used for subsequent runs.

-  3. Then each time you want to run the tool, execute:
+  2. Then each time you want to run the tool, execute:

      ```sh
      docker start -a autumoodle